goinverse-oss/app/.github/CONTRIBUTING.md

   - Otherwise, put it in `state/selectors/`
   - If a selector is more computationally intensive than a trivial retrieval of state, consider using [reselect] to memoize it.
+- Document action creators and selectors as you would [any other function][function-docs];
+  they are the main API of each duck.
+  - Since action creators all return [flux standard actions], instead of describing the return value, you can just describe the action's payload (if there is one).
 - Separate [presentation and container components] (where it makes sense)
   - Prefer to keep presentation components as simple as possible
   - Push logic *out* of components and *into* selectors, epics, action creators,